 During any period of absence due to a trade dispute or a period of unpaid unauthorised absence any pre-existing A P C / S C A P C contracts remain payable (unless the member elects to end the contract).
 Although the employee is in receipt of no pay for the period of the trade dispute, the employer contributions to a S C A P C remain payable and should be added to the R A P C C A R C cumulative for that job.

 The employee payments that were due to an A P C or S C A P C should be deducted and added to the relevant E A P C C A C cumulative for that job if there is enough pay in the period from which to deduct the payment.
-Otherwise, the employee payment that was due to an A P C or S C A P C will roll over as a debt to be recovered from pay upon return to work (when they will be added into the E A P C C A C cumulative for that job) or, failing that, by direct payment by the individual to the L G P S administering authority / deduction from pension benefits when paid).
+Otherwise, the employee payment that was due to an A P C or S C A P C will roll over as a debt to be recovered from pay on return to work (when they will be added into the E A P C C A C cumulative for that job).
+If the member does not return to work, the individual can make a direct payment to the L G P S administering authority or the administering authority could make a deduction from their pension benefits when they are paid.

 During any period of reserve forces service leave, any pre-existing A P C / S C A P C contracts remain payable unless the member elects to end the contract.
 But these are not paid via payroll.
 The employer sends the relevant details to the reservist to pass on to MoD in order to get them to deduct the relevant A P C contributions from MoD reservist pay and for MoD to pay these over to the L G P S administering authority.
 The employer must continue to pay employer contributions to a S C A P C.

 During any other period of authorised leave of absence, any pre-existing A P C / S C A P C contracts remain payable, unless the member elects to end the contract.
 Although the employee may be in receipt of no pay, the employer contributions to a S C A P C remain payable and should be added to the R A P C C A R C cumulative for that job.
-Any of the employee payments that were due to an A P C or S C A P C which could not be collected roll over as a debt to be recovered from pay on return to work (when they will be added into the E A P C C A C cumulative for that job) or, failing that, by direct payment by the individual to the L G P S administering authority / deduction from pension benefits when paid.
+Any of the employee payments that were due to an A P C or S C A P C which could not be collected roll over as a debt to be recovered from pay on return to work (when they will be added into the E A P C C A C cumulative for that job).
+If the member does not return to work, the individual can make a direct payment to the L G P S administering authority or the administering authority could make a deduction from their pension benefits when they are paid.

 Additional Voluntary Contributions